Mitchelldscott/control-rs/README.md

 # Control-rs

-`control-rs` is a control system toolbox built for real-time embedded applications.
-The crate provides generic implementations and specializations of numerical models, similar to how nalgebra's `Matrix` works.
-On top of these models `control-rs` provides a set of traits for analyzing, synthesizing and simulating the models.
+Rust-native numerical modeling and synthesis library for embedded projects.

 The crate is `no_std` by default and supports both fixed-point and floating-point numeric types, making it suitable for deployment on a wide range of microcontrollers.
-In the future `control-rs` hopes to provide template projects for components like motor controllers, battery management systems, and autonomous navigation logic.
-The goal is to provide a reliable and high performance, open-source foundation for embedded control software.
+The goal is to provide Cargo project templates to enable a reliable and high performance, open-source foundation for embedded control software.

+The vision is that users can use the templates to either fabricate their own robot components or integrate the templates into more complex modules.

+This list covers a few projects that are in the works:
+- [ ] DC Motor lead-lag compensator
+- [ ] BLDC ESC (FOC or fancy 6-stage commuter)
+- [ ] LiPo Battery model adaptive estimator
+- [ ] Quadcopter attitude/altitude controller
+- [ ] Visual-Inertial Odometry
+- [ ] Orbit Determination/Visual localization (EKF, UKF using Nadir pointing pinhole camera and known landmarks)

 ## Features